jcavalieri8619/OCRerror_correct/README.md

 OCR error word alignments:

 [ 25 characters of left context <(trueWord,OCRerror)> 25 characters of right context ]
-where the top line is OCR context and bottom line is true context.
+It looks as though there are two identical lines of text showing the same alignment; in fact, the top line of every pair is from the OCR text and the bottom line is from the original, correct text.
-[REG] is a meta-info tag
+Some OCR context will have OCR errors which are given their own alignments.

-efore strangers, as they <(believe:beh'eve)>	 that to reveal the m [REG] efore strangers, as they <(believe:beh'eve)>	 that to reveal the m [REG]
+efore strangers, as they <(believe:beh'eve)>	 that to reveal the m [REG]

+efore strangers, as they <(believe:beh'eve)>	 that to reveal the m [REG]

 j. spon's histoire de la <(republique:rtpublique)>	 de geneve. a collect [REG]

 j. spon's histoire de la <(republique:rtpublique)>	 de geneve. a collect [REG]

-ccordance with a clearly <(defined:denned)>	 system, and admirabl [REG] ccordance with a clearly <(defined:denned)>	 system, and admirabl [REG]
+ccordance with a clearly <(defined:denned)>	 system, and admirabl [REG]

+ccordance with a clearly <(defined:denned)>	 system, and admirabl [REG]

-had sent. he also threw <(himself:limself)>	 at his guest's feet, [REG] had sent. he also threw <(himself:limself)>	 at his guest's feet, [REG]
+had sent. he also threw <(himself:limself)>	 at his guest's feet, [REG]

+had sent. he also threw <(himself:limself)>	 at his guest's feet, [REG]

-twards. h is the garden, <(cultivated:cujtivated)>	 by the occupant of t [REG] twards. h is the garden, <(cultivated:cujtivated)>	 by the occupant of t [REG]
+twards. h is the garden, <(cultivated:cujtivated)>	 by the occupant of t [REG]

+twards. h is the garden, <(cultivated:cujtivated)>	 by the occupant of t [REG]